RevenueCat/meta-memcache-py/README.md

 ```python:
 Key("key:1:2", routing_key="key:1")
 ```
-This is usefull if you have several keys related with each other.
+This is useful if you have several keys related with each other.
 You can use the same routing key, and they will be placed in the same server.
 This is handy for speed of retrieval (single request instead of fan-out) and/or consistency (all will be gone or present, since they are stored in the same server).
 Note this is